Flo-Slv/Flo-Slv/README.md

 ### Hi there 👋
 My name is Flo and I'm from France.

-I'm a web developer in JavaScript, ReactJS, GraphQL and Node.js.
+I'm a web developer in JavaScript, Reac.js, GraphQL and Node.js.

 I am currently learning TypeScript thanks to <a href="https://www.executeprogram.com" target="_blank">Execute Program</a>.